fictionco/fiction/@apps/docs/src/docs/posts.md

 There are some clear advantages to this approach:

 1. **Shared functionality.** Most DB items need common functionality like category filtering or permalinks.
-With a post system all post-types inherit these tools automatically.
+With a post system all dashboard-post-types inherit these tools automatically.
 1. **Simplicity.** Since all data types are stored in the same place, it makes it much easier to manage your data.
 For example, to export/import your entire DB, you're just dealing with a single collection.

 ## Dashboard and Posts